As more parents around the world experiment with virtual schooling, I’m seeing more statements equating homework with homeschooling.

 We should not have to choose one over the other, or at the cost of another.

 Grades should never come at the expense of a child’s mental, emotional well-being.
-Homeschooling has always recognized that … long before this pandemic occurred.
+Homeschooling has always recognized that … long before the COVID-19 pandemic occurred.
 (See more reasons why parents choose to homeschool in this blog post.)

 In reality, homework and homeschooling are not the same.

 When I think of homework, I think of an assignment, exercise, or worksheet that usually gets completed at home – often separate from the main classroom lecture or lesson.

 When I think of homeschooling, I think of an educational adventure that embraces a lifelong love of learning – regardless of location.